wdas03/climate-modelling/journal.md

 # May 1, 2025
 After some feedback from professor, we decided to steer away from one-hot encoding of categorial variables as it would degrade tree-based method performance.

+# May 5, 2025
+Wanted to use some unsupervised techniques like PCA to see which features are contributing to the variance the most.